Supply Chain Challenges in Fashion: What Brands Need to Know in 2026

 Production in the fashion industry involves a complex process of design, prototyping, sample production, and final production.

-One of the biggest challenges in production is the coordination of various stakeholders, including designers, suppliers, manufacturers, and logistics providers.
+One of the biggest challenges in production is coordinating various stakeholders, including designers, suppliers, manufacturers, and logistics providers.

-Coordination can be challenging due to different time zones, language barriers, and cultural differences.
+Coordination can be challenging due to time zone differences, language barriers, and cultural differences.

-Moreover, production timelines can often be unpredictable, which can result in delays and increased costs.
+Moreover, production timelines are often unpredictable, leading to delays and increased costs.

 Another challenge in production is the need for flexibility.